Swagatika-Meher/msvsd2bitcomp/README.md

 | Falling Propagation Delay (tpdf) | ![fallingPD_prelayout](https://user-images.githubusercontent.com/114692581/218428230-09cc75c3-9d34-42f4-9506-25a3f9e95a12.PNG) **tpdf = 10.648ns - 10.505ns = 0.143ns** | ![falling_delay](https://user-images.githubusercontent.com/114692581/218423287-a50565dd-1130-4a2b-a5b2-7a329ede1f0b.PNG) **tpdf = 10.6ns - 10.5ns = 0.1ns** |
 | Propagation Delay (tpd) | ![delay_preL](https://user-images.githubusercontent.com/114692581/218428508-b4389e7f-80dc-478a-ac52-6d59cf612bed.PNG) **tpd = 10.6482ns - 10.5ns = 0.1482ns** | ![delay_postL](https://user-images.githubusercontent.com/114692581/218423767-ac6accff-4f31-495c-b1e5-b1472d370d1c.PNG) **tpd = 10.6162ns - 10.5014ns = 0.1148ns** |

+**tpdr :** rising propagation delay [From input to rising output crossing Vdd/2] = time taken by output to rise to its 50% value - time taken by the input to fall to its 50% value
+**tpdf :** fallinging propagation delay [From input to falling output crossing Vdd/2] = time taken by output to fall to its 50% value - time taken by the input to rise to its 50% value

+Right click and stretch on the plots of Vin and Vout.
+For delay calculations, stretch the plot until it reaches to the approximately 50% of Vdd.
+Click on Vin and Vout plots and the x and y- coordinate points will be shown on ngspice command window.